BrunnerLivio/PokemonDataGraber/README.md

 You can access the data in the output.json file.
 (Status: 7/17/2016)

 ## Run
+1. Open up your terminal
+1. Install NodeJS & npm
+1. `npm install` to install all the dependencies
-Just type `npm run dev` to run this script
+1. Type `npm run dev` to run this script

 ## Import to Mongodb
 Just run the scripts/import.sh script an it will import the pokemons in your MongoDB Test-Database